aqeebhussain122/HA-Cluster-wiki/README.md

 After every set of changes make sure to update the drbd service

-If resource is open and you can't reset metadata to reconfigure the VMs then detach the
+If resource is open and you can't reset metadata to reconfigure the VMs then detach the block device using the command drbdadm detach (name of server)

+#### If the server has another volume occupied and you want to reconfigure to assign as primary, do the following for a clean restart:

+1. Detach the server and bring it down using drbdadm

+2. Create the metadata for the block device e.g. drbdadm create-md drbd0

+3. Bring the block device up using drbd

+4. Assign as primary.
+If there's a fault then use the --force switch

 #### Resources used
 http://prolinuxhub.com/building-simple-drbd-cluster-on-linux-centos-6-5/